 Since the removal of the cables, the Keyhole has usurped the popular vote as the standard route.
 The old Cables Route however is still popular for those technically inclined (plus it's an insanely fast way to the summit and back down) and serves as a great first alpine trad lead climb for the beginner.

 The approach to Notch Couloir leads you into one of the best and most scenic alpine spots along the entire Front Range…Longs Peak Cirque.
 Leave the Longs Peak trailhead and follow the well-word path to Chasm Junction about 3.5 miles.
 At the fork, there is a horse/llama tie and small outhouse.
 Take the right-hand fork and continue hiking across Lady Washington’s Eastern slope to Granite Pass.
 The trail junction at Granite Pass with the North Longs Peak Trail (accessed via Bear Lake Road) lies 4.2 miles from the patrol cabin at the main trailhead.
 Stay left and continue hiking up towards the Boulderfield at 6.0 miles.
 Hike south across the Boulderfield towards the obvious North Face.
 Lady Washington is on the left and the Keyhole and Storm Peak (an unranked sub-peak) lay off to the right.

 A feature you may heard of is Chasm View.
 It is the distinct notch on the ridge between Mt.
 Lady Washington and the North Face.
 It is not necessary to scramble up to this feature but the views of the Diamond from this very airy precipice are breathtaking!

 Scramble up a scree gully located to the right of a prominent rock rib.
 The gully will give way to tilted ledges and slab granite.
 The start of this climb is a shallow, slightly right-leaning chimney.
 The belay ledge is chossy but big.
 There is a visible eyebolt roughly 65’-70’ up this corner.
 Rope up and tie in.
 This is the start of your climb.
 This belay ledge is often sloped over with wind-hardened, compacted snow in winter and spring.
 Extra protection for the belayer might be necessary.

+Some parties may choose to climb this in one pitch.
+And to be honest, my opinion is that it's easier if done so.
 However, if this is your first or second lead alpine climb, the eyebolts make a decent halfway point to split this climb into two pitches.
 Winter conditions may dictate this anyway.
 One thing to keep in mind is if ice or water is present, the route difficulty will go up (5.5ish).
 This route seems to be VERY conditionally dependent.
 I have the climb listed in the header as one pitch but I'll describe it in two.